 How much can you potentially make owning a bait shop?

-To maximize a shop’s margins, consider not only offering just bait, but also some quality tackle and fishing supply products that are in-demand in the area.
-Catering to tourists as well as avid fishermen can help to maximize the customer base, and offering some products for sale online can also help to drive sales.
+To maximize a shop’s margins, consider not only offering just bait but also some quality tackle and fishing supply products that are in-demand in the area.
+Catering to tourists and avid fishermen can help maximize the customer base, and offering some products for sale online can also help drive sales.

 Things to consider before starting a bait shop